Herlev Municipality

 Neighboring municipalities are Gladsaxe to the east and northeast, Furesø Municipality to the north, Ballerup to the west, Glostrup to the southwest, Rødovre to the south, and Copenhagen to the southeast.

+Hostpry

 Herlev municipality was not merged with other municipalities on 1 January 2007 as part of nationwide Kommunalreformen ("The Municipal Reform" of 2007).

 Politics

 Municipal council

 Herlev's municipal council consists of 19 members, elected every four years.

 Below are the municipal councils elected since the Municipal Reform of 2007.